owickstrom/zap/README.md

 Zap is a small functional LISP, inspired by Clojure and ClojureScript, that's built primarily for running in a web browser.
-Due to the asynchronous nature of Javascript programming Zap has continuations built right in at it's core.
+Due to the asynchronous nature of Javascript programming Zap has continuations, using ES6 promises, built right in at its core.

 Zap interprets (reads and evaluates) the Zap code in the browser instead of compiling to Javascript in a build step.
 Hopefully this will make it less complex to set up a REPL connection between the browser and editor.

+It should also be possible to run Zap in NodeJS although this is not something that's tested regularly.

-Also note that this is kind of a one man show right now - a small hobby project spawned from my discomfort with the suggested toolchain of ClojureScript, Clojure, Leiningen, nrepl, Cider, etc.
+Also note that this is kind of a one man show right now - a small hobby project spawned from my discomfort with the toolchain consisting of ClojureScript, Clojure, Leiningen, nrepl, Cider, etc.

-However, if you are interested in contributing to the project, please file bugs or feature requests as issues here on Github and send pull requests if you have any fixes.
+If you are interested in contributing to the project, please file bugs or feature requests as issues here on Github and send pull requests if you have any fixes.

 ## The Language